 -I used unpeeled, cored Macintosh apples.

 -I did not add the nuts, but added golden raisins.
-You may add one or both, or neither, if you wish.
+You may add one or both.

 -The original recipe calls for 12 large muffins.
 I thought the muffins would be too big as a large muffin, especially since these are dense, filling muffins.
 I baked the muffins in regular size muffin tins.
 The recipe yielded about 22 regular size muffins.

 -Since I did not make the muffins into 12 large muffins, I cut the baking time.
 The original recipe calls for 400 degrees- ten minutes, rotate the pan, lower temperature to 350, then bake for an additional 22-25 minutes.
-Maybe this was a misprint?
+Maybe this was a misprint in the original recipe?
 That would total at least 32 minutes.
 Way too long.
 My muffins were done baking in 16 minutes flat.